Pilots succeed — but scaling fails due to organizational barriers.

 FAQs

-An AI governance framework defines how AI is steered, monitored, and controlled within a company.
+An AI governance framework defines how AI is steered, monitored, and controlled within an organization.
 It sets clear roles, decision rights, policies, and control mechanisms to ensure AI systems are developed and operated responsibly.
+Strong AI governance is essential for scaling: it enables consistent decisions, strengthens AI risk management, and provides the foundation for a scalable AI operating model.

 An AI operating model embeds risk management directly into organizational structures, processes, and accountabilities.
-It ensures risks related to data, models, and AI systems are identified, assessed, and managed across the entire AI lifecycle.
+It ensures that risks related to data, models, and AI systems are identified, assessed, and managed across the entire AI lifecycle.

 By integrating AI risk management into day-to-day operations, companies can scale AI safely while maintaining control, transparency, and accountability.

-To govern AI agents responsibly, companies need a structured agent framework that clearly defines accountabilities, human–AI interactions, escalation paths, and monitoring mechanisms.
+To govern AI agents responsibly, companies need a structured framework that clearly defines accountabilities, human-AI interactions, escalation paths, and monitoring mechanisms.

-Clear AI governance ensures agentic systems operate within defined boundaries, support business objectives, and enable effective AI risk management.
-This approach supports the safe and scalable use of AI agents within a holistic AI operating model.
+Clear AI governance ensures agentic systems operate within defined boundaries, support business objectives, and enable effective risk management.
+This supports the safe and scalable use of AI agents within a holistic AI operating model.

 AI risk management is a core requirement of the EU AI Act and a critical component of compliant AI applications.
 It covers the systematic identification, documentation, and mitigation of risks associated with AI systems.